Installation Instructions

 EdSim51 Simulator Installation

-The simulator is packaged in one file called edsim51.zip.
+The simulator is packaged in one file called edsim51di.zip.
+You can get that file using the download button below.

 Keep Up-to-Date with the Latest Version of the EdSim51 Simulator

-Features are sometimes added to the simulator.
+Features are sometimes added to the simulator (and the odd bug removed).
 You should return to this page periodically to see if a newer version is available.
-As newer versions are made available the version number beneath the install button will be updated.

-To get the newer version simply follow the same download and install procedure (as described below) and replace the old edsim51.jar with the new.
+To get the newer version simply follow the same download and install procedure (as described below) and replace the old simulator with the new.

 Unzip